 - Finally, a value arrives that falls outside of our corridor.
 The last received value (value 4) is stored, and a the process is started again from that point.

 Log Tag History Data

-For example, select several Sine tags in the Sine folder.
+- In the Tag Browser, select one or more Tags.
+For example, we selected several Sine Tags in the Sine folder.